 If you are unsure whether you need to complete a tax return, please contact us for advice.

 If you need to complete a tax return, you will need to be registered with HMRC for self assessment.
 You will then receive a Unique Taxpayer Reference and must submit online by 31st January.
 For example for the tax year 6 April 2020 to 5 April 2021, online return must be submitted by 31 January 2022.

 Penalties for late tax returns

 HMRC have introduced new penalties.
 If you miss the 31st January deadline by a day, you will receive an automatic £100 fixed penalty, even if you have no tax to pay or have paid the tax you owe.
 If you are over three months late, you will also start to incur penalties of £10 for each additional day that you are overdue up to a maximum of £900.

 If you are six months late, you also incur an additional minimum £300 penalty. bringing the total penalties to £1,300.

-Clayton Accountants can deal with HMRC on your behalf, taking the headache out of self assessment.
-We can ensure you are registered correctly with HMRC and get your returns submiited on time, with no penalties to pay.
+Clayton Accountants can deal with HMRC on your behalf.
+We can ensure you are registered correctly with HMRC and get your returns submitted on time, with no penalties to pay.